freebie

 • Never leave a hot burner unattended.
 Always turn off and unplug.

-• Pulling, not pushing, is generally easier.
-Either way, don’t press hard: let the heat do the work.
+• Don’t press hard: let the heat do the work.

 • Let the burner glide across the wood.